-- HACS continues to outreach and build relationships with State and local governmental agencies to increase options for low income residents. - Through its Resident Services, HACS provided resources for first-time homeownership opportunities. - HACS is planning to increase the number of PBVs to 192 through the TPV applications submitted for RAD by year end. - · HACS is assessing and updating its policies and procedures to ensure the needs of the residents are being met. - HACS provides annually through a 45-day Public Notice and Hearing updated policy and guideline changes.
+- Continuing to outreach and build relationships with State and local governmental agencies to increase options for low income residents. - Through its Resident Services program, provided resources for first-time homeownership opportunities. - · Planning to increase the number of PBVs to 192 through the TPV applications submitted for RAD by year end. - · Assessing and updating its policies and procedures to ensure the needs of the residents are being met. - Annually providing a 45-day Public Notice and Hearing for any updated policy and guideline changes.